-(d) Significant Accounting Judgments, Estimates and Assumptions
+(d) Significant Accounting Judgments and Estimates

-The preparation of the condensed interim consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of policies and reporting amounts of assets and liabilities, income, and expenses.
+The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgments and estimates that affect the application of policies and reporting amounts of assets and liabilities, income, and expenses.
 Actual results may differ from these estimates.

-The areas which require management to make significant judgments, estimates and assumptions in determining carrying values include, but are not limited to:
+The areas which require management to make significant judgments and estimates in determining carrying values include, but are not limited to: